Tarik Reza Toha

 RF Sensing

-2. Stationary People Counting: People counting with mmWave radar in stationary and densely packed scenarios poses challenges due to minimal motion cues. mmCounter was developed to detect breathing signals, analyze spatial distributions, and estimate occupancy using a foundation model.
+2. Stationary People Counting: Counting people with mmWave radar in stationary and densely packed scenarios poses challenges due to the minimal motion cues. mmCounter was developed to detect breathing signals, analyze spatial distributions, and estimate occupancy using a foundation model.

-Skills: mmWave Radar, Signal Processing, Foundation Models, Vision Transformer, PyTorch
+Skills: mmWave Sensing, Signal Processing, Foundation Models, Vision Transformer, PyTorch

 3. Privacy-Preserving Human Activity Recognition: Developed WiHAR, a camera-free system for recognizing human activities in privacy-sensitive environments using WiFi Channel State Information (CSI).
-The system generates STFT spectrograms from CSI amplitude data and classifies activities using a foundation model.
+The system generates Power Delay Profiles from CSI amplitude data and classifies activities using a foundation model.

 Skills: WiFi CSI Sensing, Signal Processing, Foundation Models, Vision Transformer, PyTorch